 There are numerous reasons that projects may fail, and one of the top reasons is poor requirements.
 We can overcome many of the causal factors and deliver greater value.
 In this article, let's explore five things to start and five things to stop in requirements management.

 5 Things to Start

-Identify and engage appropriate stakeholders.
-Project managers who work in a matrix environment should seek resource approval from stakeholder’s managers early in the project.
+- Identify and engage appropriate stakeholders.
+Project managers who work in a matrix environment should seek resource approval from stakeholder managers early in the project.

-If questionable, ask if a requirement is in the scope of the project.
-The project manager may wish to capture out-of-scope requirements in a parking lot for future consideration.
-Check with the Project Management Office (PMO) or other authority on how to handle these requirements.
+- Ask if a requirement is in the scope of the project.
+For future consideration, the project manager may wish to capture out-of-scope requirements in a parking lot.
+Check with the Project Management Office (PMO) or other authorities on how to handle these requirements.

-Analyze requirements using multiple views (context diagram, use cases, stories, etc.).
-Project managers or business analysts who use different tools enrich the perspective and view of the stakeholders.
+- Analyze requirements using context diagrams, use cases, stories, and other tools and techniques.
+Project managers or business analysts who use different tools help the stakeholders see things from various perspectives.

-- When requirements change, be sure to update the requirements under version control.
-Ideally, the project manager should be able to see the versions of the requirement from the initial version to the current version.
-Many of the requirement tools today provide this capability.
+- When requirements change, be sure to update the requirements with version control.
+Ideally, the project manager should be able to see the versions of each requirement, from the initial requirement to the current version.
+Many requirements tools provide this capability.

 5 Things to Stop